Welcome to the UK Fire Stations website

 The main feature of each station page continues to be galleries section, showing photographs of the stations from different angles.
 Where possible, photographs have also been added for appliances.

 Also, for easier movement between pages, if you click on a Brigade badge wherever it appears, it will take you back to the previous page.

 As previously, there is a section for brigades that are not within the UK on the BRIGADES page.
 A large section of the photographs featured are from Southern Ireland and I would recommend a visit to the External Links page.
 Have a look at the Fire Ireland link, which features many aspects related to the Fire and Rescue Service in that country.

 If you have a website that you would like me to place a link to on this page, please let me know via the Contact Us page and I will be happy to oblige!

-I appreciate the number of people who are viewing the site and if anybody has any information to the location of old stations that are not featured on the site, I would appreciate it if you could contact me by email using the Contact Us page.
+I appreciate the number of people who are viewing the site and if anybody has any information to the location of old stations that are not featured on the site and can still be photographed, I would appreciate it if you could contact me by email using the Contact Us page.

 This website is dedicated to the memory of my father

 1927 – 1993